Agricultural Water Management

 Agricultural Demand Management - Policies & Incentives

-Designing effective conservation incentives for agricultural producers requires a nuanced understanding of on-farm economics and regional ripple effects.
+Designing effective conservation incentives requires a nuanced understanding of on-farm economics and regional ripple effects.
 One Water Econ evaluates the financial and operational effects of conservation incentives on growers, their role in local economies, and the potential benefits to water supply systems.
 We conduct return-on-investment analyses to help agencies craft programs that are both cost-effective and impactful.

 -